ARMmbed/mbed-os/docs/design-documents/hal/0003-static-pinmap-extension.md

 <tr><th>Serial</th><td>288</td><td>41427</td><td>40883</td><td>40883</td><td>0</td><td>544</td></tr>
 </table>

-The tables contain two columns for explicit pinmap case: `Explicit pinmap` (pinmap specified manually), `Explicit pinmap constexpr` (`constexpr` utility function used to create pinmap table).
+The tables contain two columns for static pinmap case: `Static pinmap` (pinmap specified manually), `Static pinmap constexpr` (`constexpr` utility function used to create pinmap table).
 We expect that in both cases memory usage should be the same.
 Above results proves this assumption.
 In some cases we can get few bytes of extra savings when `constexpr` utility function is used.
 For more details about `constexpr` utility functions please check [constexpr utility functions](#constexpr-utility-functions), [example usage](#constexpr-utility-functions).

 Note that on the master pinmap tables are used by the: serial console and tested peripheral.
-So in case of explicit pinmap we have savings from removing pinmap tables used by serial console and tested peripheral.
+So in case of static pinmap we have savings from removing pinmap tables used by serial console and tested peripheral.

-Example memory usage change for ARM/PWM example: master vs constexpr explicit pinmap:
+Example memory usage change for ARM/PWM example: master vs constexpr static pinmap:

 ```
 | Module                          |        .text |   .data |       .bss |